 Toward the end of our fourth year, we held the first Lobi Adventist camp meeting in the shade of a large mango grove in Loropeni.
-Working closely with the leaders of the Burkina Faso Adventist Mission, more than 40 baptized members in four villages were officially organized into church groups.
-Our last three years in Loropeni, we devoted ourselves to training local leaders and preparing materials adapted for local evangelism and church organization.
+Working closely with the Burkina Faso Adventist Mission leaders, more than 40 baptized members in four villages were officially organized into church groups.
+During our last three years in Loropeni, we devoted ourselves to training local leaders and preparing materials adapted for local evangelism and church organization.

-As the years ticked by and our three children got older, one-by-one they returned to the States to finish high school.
-Our seventh year, 2000, became the year of the empty nest and also the year we finished the Lobi Project and returned permanently to the States.
+As the years ticked by and our three children got older, one by one, they returned to the States to finish high school.
+Our seventh year, 2000, became the year of the empty nest and the year we finished the Lobi Project and returned permanently to the States.

 Leaving our home in Loropeni and saying goodbye to all our church members and friends was the most heartbreaking thing we have ever done.
 Following our return to the States, I made five follow-up visits to continue educating and mentoring Lobi church leaders.
 What joyful reunions those were!